Why did you become an author?

 Do you plan to write any Christmas-themed fiction?
 If so, why?

 Absolutely, yes!
 Christmas is such a lovely time of year.
 The Christmas Spirit is real.
 People are kinder and more generous which makes for a world of fun stories in a Christmas-time setting.
-This year, I will release a novella set in Bedford Falls, California, a.k.a.
+Last year, I released a story set in Bedford Falls, California, a.k.a.
 Christmas Town.
-I hope to release a Bedford Falls novella every autumn as we approach the holidays.
+Joy Comes to Bedford Falls is set to become the first in a new series.
+Look for St. Nick Comes to Bedford Falls later this year, with more Christmas Town stories on the horizon.

 You have some great male characters in your books.
 How do you write from a male perspective?